venomlab/django-hexdi/README.md

 forms.py, views.py, and so on use services.py interfaces and inject these interfaces implementations using **hexdi** injections.

-So, there are 3 ways to set up hexdi on Django for static or automatic implementations loading:
+So, there are several ways to set up **hexdi** on Django for static or automatic implementations loading:

 ## Dummy strategy

 This is the **default strategy** that does nothing on application startup.
+You really should use something other!

 ```python
 HEXDI_STRATEGY = 'djhexdi.strategy.Dummy'